vDawgg/ReviewService/README.md

 or

-build the project with gradle: ./gradlew installDist
+build the project with gradle: ./gradlew build

+If you want to run the test in the hipstershop package things get a little more complicated:

+- Import this project into IntelliJ and set IntelliJ as your build runner

+- Install and run a local instance of mongodb in the default settings (no authentication and using the standard port 27017)

+- Run the tests